-AR 102 Art History II SP 3 s.h.
+AR 102 Art History II

 A continuing introductory course to the History of Art.
 This course surveys world painting, sculpture, and architecture, from the Renaissance to the present.
-Prerequisite: None (AR 101 recommended).
+Prerequisite: None (AR 101 recommended)!
 Hours of class per week: 3.
-General Education: A.
+General Education: Å.